1. How does an Emily Books subscription work?

 Your book will be sent to the *primary* email address associated with your PayPal account, so if nothing happens, be sure and check that email address.

-10. I live in an exotic foreign country.
+12. I don't live in the United States.
 Can I subscribe to Emily Books?

 You can purchase a gift certificate here